Korey Stringer: Legacy

 Stringer's widow filed a wrongful death lawsuit against the team and trainers in February 2002.
-The trainers were granted summary judgment for immunity, which was upheld on initial appeal as well as a second appeal to the Supreme Court of Minnesota.
+The athletic trainers were granted summary judgment for immunity, which was upheld on initial appeal as well as a second appeal to the Supreme Court of Minnesota.
 Parts of her lawsuit were later thrown out; another suit against the NFL was filed in July 2003 and settled in January 2009.
 The only disclosed term of the settlement is that the NFL will support efforts to create a heat illness prevention program.
 His widow also brought a lawsuit against Riddell Inc., the manufacturer of Stringer's pads and helmet.
 In July 2009, a federal judge determined that Riddell had a duty to inform Stringer that their equipment could contribute to heat injuries.
 A district court judge then ordered a jury trial regarding the matter.

 Stringer's death brought about major changes regarding heat stroke prevention throughout the NFL.
 His death also addressed complications of pressuring players to "bulk up" to well over 300 lbs.
 Stringer, who at the time of his death was 6 ft 4 in and weighed 335 lbs, was at the lowest weight he had ever been in his pro career.
 Many professional football teams now train in light color uniforms, water and shade are made readily available, and a team doctor is at practice sessions at all times.

-Korey's wife Kelci worked to establish an exertional heat stroke prevention institute to honor her husband's legacy.
-On April 23, 2010 the NFL and Gatorade joined the University of Connecticut to announce the creation of the Korey Stringer Institute (KSI), a not-for-profit organization housed at the University of Connecticut dedicated to the prevention of sudden death in sports, with a focus on exertional heat stroke (EHS).
-KSI stems from the 2009 settlement, with Kelci Stringer teaming up with EHS expert, Dr. Douglas Casa, from the University of Connecticut, and the NFL.
-The mission of the Korey Stringer Institute is to provide research, education, advocacy and consultation to maximize performance, optimize safety and prevent sudden death for the athlete, warfighter and laborer.
+Stringer's wife Kelci worked to establish an exertional heat stroke prevention institute to honor her husband's legacy.
+On April 23, 2010, the NFL and Gatorade joined the University of Connecticut to announce the creation of the Korey Stringer Institute (KSI), a not-for-profit organization housed at the University of Connecticut and dedicated to the prevention of sudden death in sports, with a focus on exertional heat stroke (EHS).
+KSI stems from the 2009 settlement, with Kelci Stringer teaming with EHS expert Dr. Douglas Casa from the University of Connecticut and the NFL.
+The mission of the Korey Stringer Institute is to provide research, education, advocacy, and consultation to maximize performance, optimize safety, and prevent sudden death for the athlete, warfighter, and laborer.

-On the 20th anniversary of his stroke, Korey’s brother, Kevin, said "Any time there is a major change in how society does things, it's typically because somebody died or got hurt in some way, shape or form, I guess Korey's death was my family's turn to pay that cost.
+On the 20th anniversary of his stroke, Korey's brother Kevin said "Any time there is a major change in how society does things, it's typically because somebody died or got hurt in some way, shape or form.
+I guess Korey's death was my family's turn to pay that cost.
 It bothers me sometimes if I hear of somebody having a heat-related injury, but I know even if that happens, there is more awareness of what to do.
 It took a while to get there, but we did."